Are you looking to deploy effective malware detection and analysis capabilities for your security team?

 This brings two major drawbacks.
 The first is that it is difficult for IT security departments to build their defense infrastructure when they do not understand the extent to which their cyber security solution is protecting them.
 The second is the loss of control over what data is actually sent to the vendor (event logs, file hashes, files, etc.), which poses a privacy problem.

-Solution of this type generally rely on automation and orchestration capabilities specifically focused on malware analysis, built into a flexible platform that can be installed directly on your servers, hosted in the cloud, or used as SaaS.
-The key characteristic of such a system is that it does not depend on a single tools or IT provider, and that it can easily increase its analysis capacity to match any increase of the required workload.
+Solutions of this type generally rely on automation and orchestration capabilities specifically focused on malware analysis, built into a flexible platform that can be installed directly on your servers, hosted in the cloud, or used as SaaS.
+The key characteristic of such a system is that it does not depend on a single tool or IT provider, and that it can easily increase its analysis capacity to match any increase of the required workload.

 A solution of this sort does not seek to replace an IT security team with opaque technology from a single provider but rather to help them be more efficient and able to handle the increasing workload volume.